Computer Science Scholarships and Financial Aid

 Google Student Veterans of America Scholarship

 Google offers this scholarship to veterans majoring in computer science, computer engineering, or a related field in the United States.
-Undergraduate and graduate students may apply.
+Undergraduate students may apply.
 Applicants must maintain strong academic performance.
 Students must submit proof of veteran status with an honorable discharge or good standing with their service branch.
 Other application requirements include short essay answers, a reference letter, academic transcripts, and a resume.

 • Award: $10,000